-Despite, the market disruption in 2019 impacting on the fishery, there is clear evidence to suggest that the status of the SZRLF has improved in recent seasons.
-Specifically; (i) biomass levels have increased and exploitation rate is the lowest on record; (ii) CPUE is the highest since 2005 and above the TrRP; and (iii) the PRI has increased and is above the TrRP.
+Despite these disruptions, there remains clear evidence to suggest that the status of the SZRLF has continued to improve in recent seasons.
+Specifically; (i) biomass levels have increased and exploitation rate is one of the lowest on record; (ii) CPUE is the highest since 2004 and above the TrRP; and (iii) the PRI has increased and is above the TrRP.

 The stock status classification for the SZRLF is defined in the Management Plan for the fishery (PIRSA 2020) using the primary performance indicator (Table 2).
-In 2019, the CPUE was 1.59 kg/potlift, which is above the TrRP of 0.60 kg/potlift.
+In 2020, the CPUE was 1.64 kg/potlift, which is above the TrRP of 0.60 kg/potlift.
 As a result, the SZRLF stock is classified as "sustainable".
 This means that the current fishing mortality is being adequately controlled to avoid the stock becoming recruitment impaired.